dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-5.0/breaking-changes.md

 **Mitigations**

-To prevent the value generator from being called assign a non-default value to the property before the state is changed.
+To prevent the value generator from being called, assign a non-default value to the property before the state is changed.

 <a name="relational-model"></a>

 ### IMigrationsModelDiffer now uses IRelationalModel

 [Tracking Issue #20305](https://github.com/aspnet/EntityFrameworkCore/issues/20305)